Understanding Compensation in Minnesota Wrongful Termination Lawsuits

 Attorneys’ Fees and Costs

-If a wrongfully terminated employee prevails in court, he or she may be entitled to compensation for the attorneys’ fees and costs he or she incurred throughout the case.
+If a wrongfully terminated employee prevails in court, they may be entitled to compensation for the attorneys’ fees and costs they incurred throughout the case.
+The judge will determine whether this is appropriate based on the specific details of each case.